dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 1. root mcp mode where you talk to the hosting provider directly, over the web.
 2. bound mcp mode, where you walk to a napp that you have bound by tunneling thru the root mcp server - the repo location may only allow some napps, and block others
 3. napp mcp mode, where during the course of napp execution, and executing napp uses the mcp protocol to talk to another napp, or to an external mcp service
+4. mcp being exposed externally to others to call a napp chainside.

 the purpose of keeping all these modes the same, is so that inside a napp should be no different to being outside, allowing for lossless simulation, and to insert intelligence at any point in the call chain.